-Even if you’re not into creating live videos yourself, we bet you’ve seen everyone from your high school mate Kate to pop celebrities like Beyoncé use Facebook Live to communicate with their friends and followers.
+Even if you’re not into creating live videos yourself, we bet you’ve seen everyone from your high school mate Kate to pop celebrities like Beyoncé use Facebook Live to get in touch with their friends and followers.

 First things first, though: